 2 Preliminaries: Communicating Systems and Games

-There is a virtually infinite supply of formalisms to model programs and communicating systems.
-They are accompanied by many notions for behavioral equivalence and refinement to relate or distinguish their models.
+This chapter takes a tour into the field of formalisms used to model programs and communicating systems, which are accompanied by many notions for behavioral equivalence and refinement to relate or distinguish their models.

-We will explore the trinity of relational, modal, and game-theoretic characterizations of behavioral equivalences.
-Figure 2.1 shows the scaffold of this section, instantiated to the classic notion of bisimilarity:
+Figure 2.1 shows the scaffold of this section along the trinity, instantiated to the classic notion of bisimilarity:

 - Section 2.2 introduces (among other notions) bisimilarity through its relational characterization in terms of symmetric simulation relations.